 - ½ cup chopped fresh cilantro or parsley, or as desired

-- Add the kale, cover, and continue to cook over medium heat until the spinach wilts, 4 or 5 minutes.
+- Add the spinach, cover, and continue to cook over medium heat until the spinach wilts, about 4 or 5 minutes.

-- Add the lentils to the onion-mushroom-spinach mixture and stir to combine.
+- Add the cooked lentils to the onion-mushroom-spinach mixture and stir to combine.

-- Let set for 10 to 15 minutes before cutting and serving—ideally until the next day!
+- Let the loaves set for 10 to 15 minutes before cutting and serving.

-Be sure to pin this Holiday Vegan Lentil Oaf Loaf to your favorite healthy Pinterest board:
+Be sure to pin this Lentil Loaf to your favorite healthy Pinterest board:

 Don’t miss a recipe!
 Join my weekly newsletter list to get all the latest news and recipe links delivered directly to your inbox.